romainlafarguette/romainlafarguette.github.io/_pages/about.md

 at the Abu Dhabi Investment Authority (ADIA), the sovereign wealth fund of Abu Dhabi.

 I am part of ADIA's quant team  ("Q").
-I  work on  multi-assets allocation (strategic  and  tactical),  portfolio  construction   as  well  as  on  alpha generation for systematic trading.
+I work on assets allocation (strategic and tactical horizons), portfolio construction  as well as on alpha generation for systematic trading.

 I use  alternative and standard  data, statistics (frequentist  and Bayesian), and machine learning, mostly in the time series space.
 I develop Python tools